𝐖𝐡𝐲 𝐰𝐚𝐬 𝐭𝐡𝐢𝐬 𝐦𝐢𝐠𝐡𝐭𝐲 𝐀𝐬𝐜𝐞𝐧𝐬𝐢𝐨𝐧 𝐭𝐨 𝐡𝐞𝐚𝐯𝐞𝐧𝐬 𝐬𝐩𝐞𝐜𝐢𝐚𝐥 𝐭𝐨 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐞𝐝?

 Thus, when the beings in the universe are considered with the eye of misguidance, as they were before the light of belief, which is one fruit of the Ascension of Muhammad (PBUH), they are seen to be strange, menacing, troublesome, dreadful, terrifying corpses the size of mountains, while the appointed hour is severing people’s heads.

-And casting them into the pit of eternal, never-ending nothingness.
+And cast them into the pit of eternal, never-ending nothingness.
 Although misguidance interprets all the voices as being lamentations occasioned by separation and decease, the truths of the pillars of belief, which are fruits of the Ascension, show you that just as beings are brothers and friends to you.

 The Second Comparison: You and I are in a place resembling a vast desert.
 There is a sandstorm in the sea of sand and the night is so black we cannot see even our hands.
 If suddenly, without friend or protector, hungry and thirsty, we were despairing and giving up hope, a person was to pass through the curtain of blackness.